VisionAI-USF/TextureHeterogeneityDetection/README.md

 Result can be used as <i>compute_features.m</i> function input. <b>Step 3</b> is needed to prevet artifacts during texture computation on margine of a segmentation.<br><br>

+<H2>Available Modifications</H2>

-In order to increase reproducibility and simplify preprocessing we up-dated heterogeneity detection algorithm.
+In order to increase reproducibility and simplify preprocessing we updated heterogeneity detection algorithm.
 Its texture computation function is modified in the way that resolution of input images becomes irrelevant.
 There is only one requirement: <i>Uniform spatial resolution</i>.
 Due to changes in texture computation process results of the original and modified methods can vary.
 Download link for the modified method shown below:<br>
 [link]<br>

-<H2>Example code</H2>
+<H2>Example Code</H2>

 ```
 %Include all folders and subfolders into Matlab PATH variable